Coming Soon

 REMINDER: You MUST be vaccinated to attend the show.
 You cannot even be in the standby line if you aren’t vaccinated.
 Bring your vax info!
 DO NOT come join the line if you have tested positive for COVID or if you haven’t been properly vaccinated!

 Also, if you’re coming for the musical guest, do Live for that as well.
-They’re likely not going to cut any live sketches with the musical guest in them, and if they cut a digital video with that person, it’ll most likely be uploaded online.
+They’re likely not going to cut any live sketches with the musical guest in them, and if they cut a digital video, it’ll be uploaded online.
 Musical guests tend to go harder when they’re performing live.

 In our experience, about the same number of people get into each show.
 Make sure to have your ID & vaccination record out and ready when the pages get to you to speed up the process for everyone.